audrey617/CS6210-Advanced-Operating-Systems-Notes/L02_Structure.md

   <li>Now let's talk about different approaches to operating system structuring.
 The first structure that I will introduce to you is what we will call as a monolithic structure.   <li> You have the hardware at the bottom which is managed by the operating system and hardware includes,of course, the CPU, memory, peripheral devices such as the network and storage and so on.</li>   <li> And there are applications at the top.
 And each of these applications is in its own hardware address space.
 What that means is that every application is protected from one another because the hardware ensures that the address space occupied by one application is different from the other applications and that is the first level of protection that you get between the applications themselves.</li>   <li> And all the services that applications expect from the operating system are contained in this blob and that might include file system and network access, scheduling these applications on the available CPU, virtual memory management, and access to other peripheral devices.
 The OS itself of course is a program providing entry points for the applications for the services that are expected by the applications.
 And code and the data structure of the operating system is contained in its own hardware address space.
 What that means is that the operating system is protected from the applications and vise versa.
 So even if an application were to do anything in terms of misbehavior, either maliciously or unintentionally because they are in there own address spaces and the operating system is in its own hardware address space.
 Malfunctioning of an application does not affect the integrity of the operating system services.
 That is, when an application needs any system service, we switch from the hardware address space that is representing this particular application, into the hardware address space of the operating system.
 And execute the system code that provides the service that that is expected by the application.
 For example, accessing the file from the hard disk, or dynamic allocation of more memory that an application may want, or sending a message on the network.
 All of these things are done within the confines of the address space of the operating system itself.
 Note that all of the services expected of the operating system, file system, memory management, CPU scheduling, network and so on, are all contained in this one big blob.
 And that is the reason it's also sometimes referred to as the monolithic structure of an operating system.</li></li>
 </ul>

-9. DOS-like Structure
+8. DOS-like Structure
 <p align="center">
    <img src="https://user-images.githubusercontent.com/62491253/150038025-a9894454-ade2-437b-9477-2cb9b794911e.png" alt="drawing" width="500"/>
 </p>
 <ul>
   <li>Some of you may remember Microsoft's first entry in the world of PCs, with their operating system called DOS, or disc operating system, and the structure of DOS looks as shown here.
 And at first glance, at least visually, You might think that this structure is very similar to what I showed you as a monolithic structure before.
-What is the difference you see in this structure?
-First I would like you to think about it yourself before we go any further, so here is a question for you.</li>
+What is the difference you see in this structure? </li>
 </ul>

+9. DOS-like Structure Pros and Cons
 <p align="center">
    <img src="https://user-images.githubusercontent.com/62491253/150038068-36f1bfda-ede2-45dc-a21b-82092d8e045a.png" alt="drawing" width="500"/>
 </p>